EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 #### Setting up a Local HTCondor (Development/Testing Only)

+> This is only for Toil, if you are using Calrissian, skip this section.

 > **Warning:** This setup is for development and testing purposes only.
 Do not use this in production - use your organisation's HPC infrastructure instead.

 If you don't have access to an HPC cluster and want to test the Toil integration locally, you can install [MiniHTCondor](https://htcondor.org/), a single-node HTCondor package designed for testing.